ubc/github2gitlab/README.rst

 github2gitlab
 =============

+NOTE: This is based on the work of https://pypi.python.org/pypi/github2gitlab.
+However, the original repo http://workbench.dachary.org/dachary/github2gitlab is not accessible anymore.
+This is a clone with some improvements.

 github2gitlab is a command line tool to mirror projects from GitHub to GitLab.
 It does the following, in sequence: